magento/merchdocs/src/sales/checkout-address-search.md

 ![Luma storefront checkout with saved shipping addresses displayed]({% link images/images-ee/storefront-checkout-address-search.png %}){: .zoom}
 _Selecting a shipping address during checkout_

-If the customer does not have a default shipping address, the _Shipping_ page displays "No address selected" and the customer must click **Change Address** to select a saved address or click <span class="btn">New Address</span> to add and select an address before proceeding with the checkout.
+If the customer does not have a default shipping address, the _Shipping_ page displays _No address selected_, and the customer must click **Change Address** to select a saved address or click <span class="btn">New Address</span> to add and select an address before proceeding with the checkout.
 If the customer does not have a default billing address, the _Review & Payments_ page displays the address selected for shipping along with the _Change Address_ option.

 ![Luma storefront checkout with No address selected message]({% link images/images-ee/storefront-checkout-address-search-no-default.png %}){: .zoom}
 _No address selected_